SimeonHristov99/aoc_2023/aoc_2023/day12/notes.md

 1. If we're output of bounds, exit with 1 if the generated string is a working combination, else 0.
 2. If the current character we're sitting on is a ?, then count the possibilities when adding . and add them to the possibilities of adding #.

+In part 2, we should optimize the process, so as to not generate sequences that are wrong.
+This should be doable if we manage to implement early stopping.

 ## Part 1

 ### Create a plan of attack for part 1